WebManDev/PantryTracker/README.md

 Adding Items:
 Click on the "Add Item" button.
-Fill in the details such as item name and quantity Removing Items:
+Fill in the details such as item name and quantity.
+Removing Items:
 Click on the item you wish to remove.
 Click the "Remove" button to remove the item from your pantry.
-(Only One quantity at a time)
+(Only one quantity at a time)